ashutoshpurushottam/SimpleDagger/README.md

 # Simple Dagger
 ----
-This is a simple Single screen Android application.
-The app has been developed to introduce the concept of dependency injection in Android applications.
-As this is just an introduction, this application has only one Component.
+This is a simple Android application written to demonstrate dependency injection in Android.
+The application has been written for teaching purpose.
+Its a very simple application with only one component and one subcomponent.